-Teachers identify tier 2 vocabulary in the texts they use for whole class teaching.
-This vocabulary is included in all medium term plans.
-These "focus words" are highlighted and discussed during reading sessions but are used widely throughout the school day in appropriate contexts.
+Tier 2 vocabulary is identified in the planning units used for whole class teaching.
+Units all include opportunities to explore and use ambitious vocabulary choices.
+This is included in all medium term plans.
 Tier 3 vocabulary is identified in foundation subjects and is also included in medium term plans.